Boston Orthotics & Prosthetics and Variety Make a Difference for 7-Year-Old Girl with Spina Bifida

 At Boston O&P, our clinicians specialize in tailoring our braces to the specific needs of our patients, but Tessa is an especially unusual case.
 “She has the most severe form of spina bifida, but you wouldn’t know it because she is so mobile,” says Amy.

-Thanks to the care and innovation of Craig Edmunds, clinical director of Boston O&P’s Pittsburgh Region, Tessa has braces that enable her to get around easily.
+Thanks to the care and innovation of Craig Edmunds, CO, clinical director of Boston O&P’s Pittsburgh Region, Tessa has braces that enable her to get around easily.
 “Tessa and Amy inspire me to create solutions that adapt to Tessa's ever-changing needs,“ says Craig.

 “Craig has had to come up with ideas to make braces that work for her,” says Amy, “and now she goes to school and walks and everything with the use of her KAFOs.”